G-Research/ParquetSharp/docs/guides/VisitorPatterns.md

 - **ILogicalColumnWriterVisitor / ILogicalColumnReaderVisitor**: Use for high-level, type-safe reading and writing when column types are unknown at compile time.
 Ideal for generic tooling, schema-driven processing, and data exporters.

 - **IColumnWriterVisitor / IColumnReaderVisitor**: Use for low-level operations requiring access to definition levels, repetition levels, or physical encodings.
-Needed for nested types and null handling.

 - **IColumnDescriptorVisitor**: Use when you only need to inspect schema metadata without performing I/O. Perfect for schema validation, type checking, and metadata extraction.